junxit/us-congress-bills-117/metadata.md

 - 2021-04-22 — Introduced in House
 - 2021-04-22 — Introduced in House
 - 2021-04-22 — Referred to the House Committee on Natural Resources.
+- 2021-06-08 — Referred to the Subcommittee on Energy and Mineral Resources.
+- 2021-06-08 — Referred to the Subcommittee on National Parks, Forests, and Public Lands.
+- 2022-05-24 — Subcommittee Hearings Held.
+- 2022-07-13 — Committee Consideration and Mark-up Session Held.
+- 2022-07-13 — Ordered to be Reported in the Nature of a Substitute (Amended) by the Yeas and Nays: 24 - 16.
+- 2022-07-13 — Subcommittee on Energy and Mineral Resources Discharged.
+- 2022-07-13 — Subcommittee on National Parks, Forests, and Public Lands Discharged.
+- 2022-12-14 — Placed on the Union Calendar, Calendar No. 457.
+- 2022-12-14 — Reported (Amended) by the Committee on Natural Resources.
+H. Rept.
+117-634.
+- 2022-12-14 — Reported (Amended) by the Committee on Natural Resources.
+H. Rept.
+117-634.